deejaygraham/deejaygraham.github.io/about.md

 <p class="has-vertical-spacing">I am an <strong>Extreme Programmer</strong>, an Infrequent <strong>Sketchnoter</strong>, a Collector
 of <strong>Programming</strong> Languages, a <strong>Speaker</strong>, a <strong>Mob</strong> Programmer, a <strong>Test-Driven</strong>
 Developer and Struggling <strong>Agilista</strong>.
-I am also a STEM ambassador, microbit hacker and project lead for the "Makers & Creators" events at Campus North with Tech for Life UK.</p>
+I am also a STEM ambassador, microbit hacker and project lead for the "Makers &amp; Creators" events at Campus North with Tech for Life UK.</p>

 <p class="has-vertical-spacing">My main areas of interest are in using <strong>agile methods</strong> to help improve what
 we <strong>ship</strong>, <strong>test-driven</strong> development, unit <strong>testing</strong>, continuous and